What Is Deadly Conduct?

-In Texas, deadly conduct is a legal concept that describes using weapons in a reckless, threatening, or dangerous manner.
-While someone can be charged with deadly conduct after using almost any kind of weapon in such a way, this law is best known to apply to the unlawful or negligent discharge of firearms.
+In Texas, deadly conduct is a legal concept that describes using weapons recklessly, threatening, or dangerously.
+While someone can be charged with deadly conduct after using almost any kind of weapon, this law is best known to apply to the unlawful or negligent discharge of firearms.

 Whereas other states might have more specific laws related to using firearms in an unlawful or negligent manner (such as unlawful discharge or brandishing), Texas takes a more generalized approach.
 Under Texas law, deadly conduct can be charged as either a third-degree felony or Class A misdemeanor, which makes it one of the more serious criminal charges in the state.